tiffdawn15/MrsRvr-Backend/Planning/proposal.md

     User Story:
-    * Homescreen loads with a large image and
+    * Homescreen loads with a large image and some details below the image  (Model1).
+You can click on the image and it will take you to more data on the Rover's mission (Model 2).

+    Gold Version:
+        - Include user accounts with the ability to like a post, this way we can tell which photo is the favorite.